TosinAremu/LITA-Captstone-Project/README.md

 2. SQL Queries: SQL was utilized to aggregate and extract meaningful insights, such as total sales for each product category, the highest-selling product by total sales value, total revenue per product etc.
 3. Power BI Dashboard: A highly interactive Power BI was also developed, allowing users to filter sales data by region, product and time period.
 Key visuals include bar charts for top selling products and line charts for montly sales trends.

-#### Key Metrics for Sales Data
-- Total Sales: Aggregate revenue from all products across all regions.
-It is calculated by multiplying the quantity of products sold by their unit price.
-- Average Sales Per Product: Shows the average revenue for each product type, providing insights into the best-selling products.
-- Sales by Region: A regional breakdown of sales figure, useful for identifying high-performance regions and underperforming ones.
-- Sales by Month: This metrics tracks the number of products sold in each months, highlighting the demand for specific products in each months.
-- Revenue by Region: This is the revenue generated, showing the profitability of by each region.

 #### Sales Analysis Approaches